 Faith vs Fear

-In the late night quiet of our minds, how many of us go through the following emotional and mental back flips?
+In the late night quiet of our minds, in the gray place between awake and asleep, how many of us go through some form of emotional and mental back flips?
+Slowly rolling the events of the day around in our heads.
 Jesus said “If you believe, you will receive whatever you ask for in prayer.”
+And that is “receive” as the Lord knows is healthy for us.

 It seems so much of scripture is like a pendulum, it slams one direction and then slams in the other.
-Love your neighbor, hate your mother and father, pray for and bless your enemies, hate the world, be IN the world but not OF the world.
+Love your neighbor, honor you parents yet in another place we’re told to hate your mother and father, pray for and bless your enemies, do not love the world yet Jesus said for God so love the world, be IN the world but not OF the world.
 What do you think all that’s about anyway, you know?
 And don’t be telling me you’ve never thought those things, ‘cause if you wear skin and breath, you certainly have.

-Fear and faith can not exist together.
+One very important true thing is, Fear and faith can not exist together.
 Fear has a family just like faith has a family.
-The family of faith has common behaviors like strength, trust, rest, and confidence to name a few; fear’s family of behaviors include disbelief, worry, anxiety, stress, and depression….
-We don’t have to keep participating in the Chicken Little family, who was too afraid to cross the road.
+The family of faith has common behaviors like strength, trust, rest, and confidence to name a few; fear’s family of behaviors include disbelief, worry, anxiety, stress, and depression.
+We don’t have to keep participating in the Chicken Little family, who was too afraid to cross the road. i find it most peculiar how on one hand we agree God loves us and died for us, and then, almost as quickly, we talk ourselves out of the love of God.
 The family members of fear CAN be replaced with faith, you know.
 We don’t HAVE to live with them.
-We CAN move out of the house of fear and into faith’s covering…..the house of faith always has an open door to us all, faith always has a room ready for us to come and stay. i don’t want just a visitation, i want a full habitation of faith, and i’ll bet you do to.
+We CAN move out of the house of fear and into faith’s covering.
+The house of faith always has an open door to us all, faith always has a room ready for us to come and stay. i don’t want just a visitation, i want a full habitation of faith, and i’ll bet you do to.

 2 Timothy 1:7 “For God did not give us a spirit of timidity, but a spirit of power, of love and of a sound mind.”
-Nowadays, i consider a sound mind to be one of my best assets, and mind you, i haven’t always had a mind which, in hindsight, was all too sound.
+Nowadays, i consider a sound mind to be one of my best assets, and let me assure you, i haven’t always had a mind which, in hindsight, was all too sound.
 If we allow fear to stay lodged in us, it will eventually nibble away at our faith until madness begins to grip us and sends us spinning into the abyss of insanity. i knew a tough guy, and i mean he truly was THAT guy nobody messed with.
 Even in prison he carried the title of monster.
 Finally, after many years of drug addiction he checked into an addiction recovery center, and he said one of the most important things he realized was that he was afraid.
-Once he dealt with his fear, the need for drugs began to ebb away and trusting the Lord became so much easier.
+Once he dealt with his fear and what was driving it, the need for drugs and self-medicating began to ebb away and trusting the Lord became so much easier.

 All along, Jesus is with us in our trials, ready to help if we would only call on Him, and persist to call on His name.
+Persist, persist, persist.
 How often do we choose to live with a spirit of fear instead of faithfully calling on Jesus?
-Let me add this thought: if we choose to live WITH fear, eventually, we’ll come into agreement with fear, and then, all of fears favorite friends will come to live with us.
+Is it easier somehow?
+Let me add this thought: if we choose to live WITH fear, eventually, we’ll come into agreement WITH fear, and then, all of fears favorite friends will come to live with us.
 Oooo!
 That’s ugly, isn’t it?
+If you sleep with a dog that has fleas, eventually you’ll get fleas too.

 Faith and fear are complete opposites.
 They cannot reign in the same heart.
 While fear cowers, faith stands.
 While fear frets, faith prays.
 While fear looks within, faith looks to Jesus.
 Fear despairs, faith hopes.

 How do we get more faith then?
 We can’t go to the store and get more faith.
-It doesn’t come in sacks, boxes, spray cans, and we can’t go to WalMart and by instant “just add water” faith.
+It doesn’t come in sacks, boxes, spray cans, and we can’t go to WalMart and by instant “just add water” faith. i believe a good definition for faith is trust training.
+Could it be our root problem is fear which dismantles faith starting with the little things?
 Romans 12:3 “For I say, through the grace given to me, to everyone who is among you, not to think more highly than he ought to think, but to think soberly, as God has dealt to each one a measure of faith.”
 We cannot, by our own effort or willpower, drum up more faith, somehow, to become more effective.
 God gives gifts to his church, and among those gifts, He gives faith and power as he wills.
 Is the statement “you don’t have enough faith”, or, “If you’re poor, sick, or sad it’s your own fault because you don’t have enough faith.”, is that saying God’s gift to each of us is insufficient?
 There is never a time anything of the Lord is in anyway, ever insufficient.
 Ever.

 What is our greatest position of increase and strength, offsetting the fears that seem to easily accompany living this life?